jiangyigithub/atomic-habit/zahara_listening/zahara daily.md

 you know communication around through yeah,to be still exactly to learn to be still

+### 答案
 1. for me i honestly, i'll like purposely go to eat alone.
 2. and kind of on my own and just surrounded by myself.
 3. And i think the big thing is,surrounding yourself with your own thoughts.
 4. and being able to work through the thing that come up
 5. when you don't have the,you know, influx of constant communication around you.
 6. yeah,to be still
 7. exactly, to learn to be still.

 ### 词组
 purposely